rajuconceptualize/Gender-Age-Detection/README.md

 **Image Angles:** The angle at which you're presenting the photos can affect the model’s performance, as it's trained on a dataset where faces are typically frontal.

+## Steps to Improve Accuracy:

+### Better Lighting and Frame Quality:

+Ensure good lighting conditions when showing photos to the webcam.
+Adjust the position of the camera or the photos for better clarity.

+### Face Size:

+Make sure that the faces in the images are large enough and clear in the frame.
+Smaller or pixelated faces are harder for the model to analyze.